michael2012z/BitBible/markdown/KJV/files/Job.md

 9. Yet through the scent of water it will bud, and bring forth boughs like a plant.

-10. But man dieth, and wasteth away: yea, man giveth up the ghost, and where is he?wasteth…: Heb. is weakened, or, cut off
+10. But man dieth, and wasteth away: yea, man giveth up the ghost, and where is he?

 11. As the waters fail from the sea, and the flood decayeth and drieth up: